FAQ

 All parties with their own AS number can connect to the NaWas.

-To connect to the NaWas, a port must be available at one of the following parties: AMS-IX, NL-ix, LINX, NetIX, Top-IX, MIX, VIX.
-You can also connect to the NaWas with a cloud interconnect from DCspine, Epsilon or Megaport.
-The number of parties providing access to NaWas is growing rapidly.
+To connect to the NaWas, a port must be available at one of the following parties: AMS-IX, ERA-IX (Amsterdam/Frankfurt/Vienna), NL-ix, LINX, Top-IX, MIX, VIX.
+You can also connect to the NaWas with a cloud interconnect from DCspine or Equinix Fabric.

-First of all, NaWas is part of NBIP; a non-profit foundation established by the internet community and technical specialists.
+NaWas is part of NBIP; a non-profit foundation established by the internet community and technical specialists.
 This means that its operation and connection are easily understood by the target audience.
 The goal is to make the internet safer.
 By connecting to NaWas, you make the internet a bit safer.
-The participants of NBIP fund NaWas themselves, keeping the costs as low as possible.

 NaWas participates in multiple initiatives, such as the Anti-DDoS Coalition, and shares knowledge with its own participants and several universities, like the University of Twente (UT).
 Additionally, NaWas also contributes to the development of non-profit institutes such as the DDoS ClearingHouse.